 Mrs. Plott earned her undergraduate degree from Auburn University and then a graduate degree from Troy State University.
 After teaching for 15 years in public and private educational settings, Mrs. Plott was challenged to live out her teaching philosophy when she watched the educational struggles of a dear student.

 Emphasis on test scores, special software, and the intense focus on learning disabilities are common practices in education.
 Mrs. Plott has a different idea.
 She believes that identifying and fortifying a student’s strengths will, in the long run, be more effective than spending all energy to overcome a weakness.
 It was this way of learning that attracted other families.
 Mrs. Plott launched The Cottage in her basement and, when she outgrew that setting, she opened The Campus in commercial space in 2002.

 And now, more than a decade later, the school, its student body and its record of success continue to grow.
 The school has gone from a non-traditional school to a private school, fully-accredited with quality.
 Every year our student body grows.
-In recent years of operation, we have added an elementary program to serve our “Campus Acorns.”
-We have also added an athletics program that competes as a member of the GICAA (Georgia Independent Christian Athletic Association).
+We have also added an athletics program that competes as a member of GAPPS (Georgia Association of Private & Parochial Schools).